-Quickoffice Files for iPhone review
+Quickoffice Files full review

 Quickoffice Files offers four features: Transfer files to or from your Mac using either a web browser interface, or by connecting to your iPhone as if it were an external hard drive (over WiFi); view files saved on your iPhone; email files; and view and transfer files from and to your iDisk.